The Essential Guide to Learning Japanese with Children’s Picture Books

 What was your favorite picture book when you were a kid?

-Now, here you are studying Japanese from the ground up.
-Wouldn’t it be great if you had something that could help with your Japanese like those 絵本 helped you back then?
+Now that you’re here studying Japanese from the ground up, wouldn’t it be great if you had something like your favorite picture book that could help with your Japanese?

-Japanese 絵本 might be written for kids, but they’re fantastic study tools for beginning to lower-intermediate Japanese learners of all ages.
+Japanese 絵本 (えほん – picture book[s]) might be written for kids, but they’re fantastic study tools for beginning to lower-intermediate Japanese learners of all ages.

 In this post, we’ll look at some of the benefits of using 絵本, how to use them to study and five choice titles to help you get started.